abimsedhain/Learn_Git/README.md

 # Learn Git: A Cheat Sheet for Essential Git Functions

+**T**here are many graphical implementations of Git, but original interactions were done via a **command line interface(CLI)**.
+These terminal commands are still very relevant and useful today, which is why I have created this small cheat sheet: to give beginner Git users a solid foundation of the commands they should know/be aware of.

+Although this information can be found elsewhere online, I often found myself trawling through documentation pages and Stack Overflow answers to find some of the most basic commands.
+This cheat sheet aims to consolidate this basic information into one, accessible page that can help beginners get started in the world of version control and software development.

 ## VERSION CONTROL

 Before Git, first we should know about Version Control.
 The system that tracks/records the changes made to the files or set of files over time so that we can be reverted back to a specific version at a later date is known as **Version Control**.
 Each and every modification is tracked.
 From addition of a single alphabet to removal of a whole section.
 There are many version systems but the most popular version control system is **Git**.